iluvcapra/JHWaveform/readme.markdown

 [view setWaveform:myData length:myDataLength];

+free(myData);

 </pre>

+JHWaveformView does not retain or copy the samples you give it, nor does it require the client to do so.
+Once -setWaveform:length: returns, you may dispose of the float array.

 You can observe the current selection of the view by adding an observer to the @selectedSampleRange property.
 This gives the presently selected area as an NSRange of the samples.

 The drawing of the waveform is optimized for the case of very long arrays (as in the case of an hour-long 96k wave file) by coalescing windows of samples into their maximum/minimum values.
+For an array with less than a certain number of samples (presently 2000), the view will stroke a path for each sample literally; for arrays greater than that, the floats will be coalesced.

 ## JHAudioPreviewView